+This product may be used out-of-doors only for control of burrowing pests.
+THIS PRODUCT MUST NOT BE APPLIED INTO A BURROW SYSTEM THAT IS WITHIN 15 FEET (5 METERS) OF A BUILDING THAT IS, OR MAY BE, OCCUPIED BY HUMANS AND/OR ANIMALS, ESPECIALLY RESIDENCES.
 Document any burrows that open under or into occupied buildings, and do not apply to these burrows.
 In addition, check for any other source through which the gas may enter into occupied buildings as a result of application to burrows.
 If there is any way gas can move through pipes, conduits, etc. from burrows, do not treat these burrows.
-Prior to treating a rodent burrow, the applicator must provide the customer with a copy of the Fumigation Management Plan.
+Prior to treating a rodent burrow on a property containing an inhabited structure, the applicant must provide the customer (e.g. tenant, homeowner, or property manager) with a MSDS or appropriate sections of the Applicator's Manual.